Citizenship ceremonies are required for successful applicants to formally attain British citizenship, and can be attended by family and close friends.

 Our ceremonies are held in groups, usually of between 10 and 20 people.
 You will be invited to bring up to 2 guests with you to the ceremony.

 On arrival at the ceremony, please show your invitation and any other documents requested prior to the ceremony.
-Refreshments are served before and after the ceremony.
+Refreshments are served before the ceremony and you will have the opportunity to meet other new British Citizens.

 A pledge card will be given to you, with the words to the oath or affirmation and pledge that you need to say during the ceremony.